-Stormwater picks up and carries numerous pollutants into our waterways.
+Since stormwater is not treated, it can pick up and carry numerous pollutants into our waterways.
 Many of these pollutants can cause problems in very small amounts.
-Polluted stormwater runoff is so varied and so widespread that it is very difficult to address its sources.
+Polluted stormwater runoff is often considered a non-point source pollutant, meaning that it comes from such varied and widespread sources across the landscape that it is difficult to identify where the pollution starts.

 Did you know that sediment is the number-one pollutant in the country and in North Carolina?
 Sediment comes from anywhere soil is disturbed and is allowed to enter waterways.
 When it is suspended in the water, it clouds water and suffocates aquatic life.
 When it settles out of water, it deteriorates habitats for fish and plants by burying stream riffles, which add oxygen to water.

 Flip through the image carousel to learn more about the “Big 6” common stormwater pollutants and how you can prevent them.